V0lk3n/OSMR-CheatSheet/README.md

 This repo as for goal to get ressources based on OSMR Syllabus.

 ## Note
-I have not taken this course, as there is no standalone option i cant take it.
-Thats why i made this repo to teach myself and other student in the same situtation as mine.
+I have not taken this course.
+Keep in mind that there is nothing related from the OSMR course (that's not my notes, or prepartion for OSMR).
+I'm just adding Open Source ressources to subject that match with the OSMR syllabus.

 Pull request accepted if you have good ressources to share!